 This type of testing also applies to process models.
 As you add more logic and nodes to your model, you should test your changes by starting a process for debugging.

 For expression rules, you can save your test conditions as test cases.
-This allows you to reuse them for regression tests, and documents the important edge cases for other Appian developers who might modify the rule in the future.
+This allows you to reuse them for regression tests and documents important edge cases for other Appian developers who might modify the rule in the future.
+You can execute these test cases in bulk using the Manage Test Cases dialog.
 You can also automate running these test cases with Jenkins.
-This is the fastest way to ensure that recent changes haven’t negatively impacted your existing rules.

 Testing from a user’s perspective validates the end-to-end experience and your design choices.
 You should do it early and often as you’re developing to make sure your application meets the user’s needs.
 For example, if you have a related action that updates record data, UI testing ensures that the correct users can access the form and that the information is updated successfully.